ATD 1-LAW

 Ex post facto

-TRUE OR FALSE: Ratification renders the ratifier (i.e., the principal) bound to the contract as if he had expressly authorized the person to transact the business on his behalf.
+TRUE or FALSE: Ratification renders the ratifier (the principal) bound to the contract as if he had expressly authorized the person to transact the business on his behalf.

 True